Mylaana/AresExpedition/README.md

 # WIP :
 ## /!\Critical BUG/!\ :
-DRAW QUERY/RESULT are not 'saved' in eventstate, resulting in card disapearing if client refresh after draw
 Events related to card played not saved in eventstate (see a card with oceanflip/draw and put this event on top then refresh)
+Discard card event can be dodged by refreshing client page

 ## Must have for v1 :
 ### Refactoring